 Top 8 Things to Expect from Everest Base Camp Trekking tour!March 23, 2016 No Responses Mosaic Adventure

-Everest’s intimidating summit soars so high that trekking to its base camp is still considered a highest form of adventure.
+Everest’s intimidating summit soars so high that trekking to its base camp is still considered the highest form of adventure.

-And even though we at Mosaic Adventure trek to this iconic base camp more than 25 times a year, each trek bring us unique experiences and offers a fresh perspective in traveling.
-Whatever the experience means to us or our guests though—whether it be a dream come true, a personal achievement, or nourishment of the soul—the experience rewards us with spectacular sceneries that just get better and better each day of the trek.
+Whatever the experience means to us or our guests —whether it be a dream come true, a personal achievement, or nourishment of the soul—the experience rewards us with spectacular sceneries that just get better and better each day of the trek.

 If you are in for this kind of adventure and doing this for the first time, let us walk you through the top 8 basic things you can expect from Everest Base Camp Trek.

-To get to Lukla from Kathmandu, you will brave an early morning 40-minute flight in a small aircraft, with roaring engine.
+To get to Lukla from Kathmandu, you will brave an early morning 40-minute flight in a small aircraft.
 From Lukla, you will trek to Phakding for 3 hours, passing through Sherpa villages, and shrines and monasteries of Drangdrak Gompa and Pema Choling Gompa.
 In this trek, you will have quick opportunities to immerse in the breathtaking views of sacred mountain Khumbila and Kusum Kangaru.

 2. Challenging but Not Super Hard 6-hour Trek Per Day

-The days are also long, with average of 6 hours of trekking per day but each day of trekking adventure to the base camp rewards you with a sense of accomplishment and excitement which grows the higher you climb.
+The days are also long, with an average of 6 hours of trekking per day but each day of trekking adventure to the base camp rewards you with a sense of accomplishment and excitement which accelerates the higher you climb.